Publishing query – submission guidelines

-Thank you for considering Wits University Press for your manuscript.
+Thank you for considering Wits University Press for publication of your manuscript.
 In the submission process, we do not generally consider full manuscripts upfront.
 Initially we require a proposal, which is put before the publishing committee.
-Should the committee find that your proposal fits our publishing programme, we will request your full manuscript.
+Should the committee find that your proposal fits our publishing programme, we will request a full manuscript.

 Your proposal should include the following items, submitted to us in electronic form as a Word document:

 2. Current curriculum vitae of the author/s or volume editor/s, including address, telephone number, email and current position.

 - A brief description of the book (100-350 words).
 Even if your book is on a specialised subject/theme, your description should be intelligible to a non-specialist audience.